Skip to main content

 Table of Contents

-Difference Between DUI and DWI in Maryland
+The Difference Between DUI and DWI

 In Maryland, DUI (Driving Under the Influence) and DWI (Driving While Impaired) are both serious offenses related to operating a vehicle under the influence of alcohol or drugs.
 However, they are distinct in terms of their legal definitions, penalties, and the level of impairment they imply.